Three Days in Zaragoza

 Lunch

-Market fresh or traditional tapas Budget to Mid-range
+Market produce or traditional Budget

 Afternoon